Nov 2024

 I grew up thinking that you can never be too healthy but actually when it comes to baby life sometimes you really can.
 There’s a word for it, Orthorexia.
 I had never heard of that word before.
 What it is is prioritising eating so healthily that it accidentally doesn’t get enough calories for growth.
 Nutritional density gets conflated with caloric density.
 For example it doesn’t matter how much spinach you eat there just isn’t enough calories in it for a baby to grow.

 I think there’s something about today’s health conscious social media generation that leads to this.
 I’ve read about vegetarians and vegans not getting enough amino acids and ending up with chronic health issues which I think is the extreme version of orthorexia.
-Something about the pursuit of health accidentally cause health issues.
+Something about the pursuit of perfect health accidentally causes health issues.
 But I guess everything in moderation, apparently even healthy food.

 Dad Groups are Awful